radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/config-ui.md

 * `bwauth`
 * `bwcontroller`

-> **Note:** The restart of the services can take a few minutes.
+> [!note] The restart of the services can take a few minutes.
 Only modified services will be restarted.

 ### Logout